25 Cheap Garage Storage Projects You Can DIY

 Rotating Corner Shelves

 These shelves put a garage corner to maximum storage use.
 They spin on two lazy Susans, one on the bottom and one at the top (under the top shelf).
 They can’t tip because the top shelf is screwed to the wall.
-Get the step-by-step instructions here to create these DIY garage shelves.

 Keep Ladders Out of the Way